vkucukcakar/sptables/README.md

 IP set named "proxylist" can be filled up with trusted proxy IP addresses which bypass filters for certain ports.
 The set can be filled either manually or automatically with the help of an IP updater script like [ip-list-updater](https://github.com/vkucukcakar/ip-list-updater)

-### Allowing crawlers/search engines
+### Allowing search engine crawlers

-IP set named "crawlerlist" can be filled up with crawlers' IP addresses which bypass filters for certain ports.
+IP set named "seclist" can be filled up with search engine crawlers' IP addresses which bypass filters for certain ports.
-Many crawlers (like Googlebot) may not have known static IP list.
+Many search engine crawlers (like Googlebot) may not have known static IP list and can be detected by DNS queries.
-You can use a custom script to detect crawler IP and add it to the list.
+You can use a custom script to detect search engine crawler IP and add it to the list.

 ### Blocking bogon IP range